CageCode/World-Food-Ecosystems/practical3/Rstudio.md

 > 📝 **Question 6**.
 When looking at the two linear models: one with NDVI as a predictor for species richness and one with elevation as a predictor for species richness, which statement is correct?
 > <br />
 > • The model predicting species richness by NDVI is significant. <br />
-> • The model predicting species richness by elevantion is significant. <br />
+> • The model predicting species richness by elevation is significant. <br />
 > • Both models are significant. <br />
 > • Neither model is significant. <br />